radKIDS® returns with free sessions to keep kids safe

 “It’s important for the kids to understand the difference between a fight with their brother or sister and a fight for their life,” Stynoski said.

-Over five days, armed with knowledge and confidence, kids make positive choices for their own safety.
+Watch for the next FREE radKIDS® training, where, armed with knowledge and confidence, kids make positive choices for their own safety.

 Natalie Pankau from Champaign, enrolled her children Walter, 10, and Evelyn, 8, in the course to help them handle day-to-day challenges including bullying.